-On a Canadian fishing trip with a group of corporate executives, Cheney became their top choice to head the Texas-based energy services and construction company Halliburton, despite his lack of experience in the oil industry.
-Halliburton did business throughout the world, especially in the Middle East, where Cheney’s military and diplomatic contacts could assist the company’s bids for government contracts—some $1.5 billion during his tenure.
+On a Canadian fishing trip with a group of corporate executives, Cheney became their top choice to head the Texas-based energy services and construction company Halliburton.
+Halliburton did business throughout the world, especially in the Middle East, where Cheney's military and diplomatic contacts could assist the company's bids for government contracts–some $1.5 billion during his tenure.
 His salary and shares of Halliburton stock made him a multimillionaire.

 Redefining the Vice Presidency

-“I didn’t pick Dick Cheney because of Wyoming’s three electoral votes,” George W. Bush said of his selection of a running mate, but because he would make “a valuable partner in a Bush administration.”
-Bush’s chief political advisor, Karl Rove, had cautioned that Cheney’s selection made the presidential candidate appear “needy,” but the choice added to the ticket an expertise in defense and foreign policy that many voters found reassuring.
-Bush exuded optimism on the campaign trail, while Cheney usually looked grim.
-To lighten his image, his outgoing wife campaigned at his side.
-They ran against a Democratic ticket headed by Vice President Al Gore and Connecticut senator Joseph Lieberman.
-In a televised vice presidential debate, reporters noted that Cheney exhibited “a way of answering questions about government policy which communicates the feeling that he has really mastered it.”
+"I didn't pick Dick Cheney because of Wyoming's three electoral votes," George W. Bush said of his selection of a running mate, but because he would make "a valuable partner in a Bush administration."
+Bush's chief political advisor, Karl Rove, had cautioned that Cheney's selection made the presidential candidate appear "needy," but the choice added to the ticket an expertise in defense and foreign policy that many voters found reassuring.
+They ran against a Democratic ticket headed by Vice President Al Gore and Connecticut Senator Joseph Lieberman.
+In a televised vice presidential debate, reporters noted that Cheney exhibited "a way of answering questions about government policy which communicates the feeling that he has really mastered it."

 On Capitol Hill, the vice president brokered disagreements between Republicans in the House and Senate.
-Iowa Republican senator Charles Grassley compared Cheney to “a pastor coming in and settling a family dispute within the congregation.”
-Within the administration, he had a hand in seemingly every policy matter.
-Because he chaired the budget review panel, cabinet officers seeking funding increases went to see the vice president rather than the president.
-He supported the president’s tax cuts—asserting that Ronald Reagan had “proved deficits don’t matter”—and he advocated post-Cold War cost-cutting at the Pentagon.
-He encouraged Defense Secretary Rumsfeld to build “a military that makes sense for the 21st century,” based on a new set of assumptions about what the nation needed to defend itself against.
-Cheney cited a need to rethink “homeland defense” in an era when it appeared that no other nation could mount conventional assaults against the United States.
+Iowa Republican senator Charles Grassley compared Cheney to "a pastor coming in and settling a family dispute within the congregation."
+Within the administration, he had a hand in nearly every policy matter.
+As chairman of the budget review panel, he reviewed cabinet officers' requests for funding increases.
+He supported the president's tax cuts and advocated post-Cold War cost-cutting at the Pentagon.
+He encouraged Defense Secretary Rumsfeld to build "a military that makes sense for the 21st century," based on a new set of assumptions about what the nation needed to defend itself against.
+Cheney cited a need to rethink "homeland defense" in an era when it appeared that no other nation could mount conventional assaults against the United States.

 The War on Terrorism

-In Congress, Cheney had participated in highly classified exercises with a small group of federal officials who convened at remote locations to conduct planning drills in the event that some catastrophe required the establishment of a temporary government.
+In Congress, Cheney had participated with a small group of federal officials in highly-classified planning exercises at remote locations in the event that some catastrophe required the establishment of a temporary government.
 Drawing on those experiences, he took charge of continuity of operations on September 11.
-He advised the president not to return to Washington, and he arranged for congressional leaders to be taken to a protected location in West Virginia.
+He advised the president not to return to Washington and arranged for congressional leaders to be taken to a protected location in West Virginia.
 When another commercial airliner unaccountably turned towards Washington, the military requested authority to shoot it down.
-Cheney, according to his chief of staff, responded “in about the time it takes a batter to decide to swing.”
-Although the 9/11 Commission later could find no record of a call, Cheney insisted that he had first obtained the president’s permission to order the plane shot down.
+Cheney, according to his chief of staff, responded "in about the time it takes a batter to decide to swing."
+Although the 9/11 Commission later could find no record of a call, Cheney insisted that he had first obtained the president's permission to order the plane shot down.
 The fourth plane crashed in a field in Pennsylvania.
 Cheney at first assumed the air force had been responsible.
-Learning that it had gone down on its own, he commented, “I think an act of heroism just took place on that plane.”
+Learning that it had gone down on its own, he commented, "I think an act of heroism just took place on that plane."